keithy/ign-tool/README.md

 #### Help Meta Data

-Commands are implemented expecting to be run with the METADATAONLY flag, in which case they populate variables and exit prior to doing anything:
+Commands are implemented expecting that they may be run with the METADATAONLY flag, in which case they populate variables and exit prior to doing anything:

 * `$command`
 * `$description`